 When measuring or monitoring a power supply, it is desirable, if possible, to isolate the measurement from the power supply itself, so that the power supply does not get shorted or open-circuited during a fault condition.
-It is best to use a voltage-to-voltage transformer to measure each of the voltages of the 3-phase power supply, and to use a current-to-current transformer to measure each of the 3-phase power supply.
+It is best to use a voltage-to-voltage transformer to measure each of the voltages of the 3-phase power supply, and to use a current-to-current transformer to measure each of the currents of the 3-phase power supply.

-The ACC/TRF/001 from Curtiss-Wright is a six-channel voltage-to-voltage transformer in a rugged housing which is designed for use with the KAD/ADC/008.
-The ACC/TRF/001 has a primary-to-secondary-turns ratio of 19.6:1.
-This means that a $115V{rms}$ input to the ACC/TRF/001 produces a $5V{rms}$ output.
+The ACC/TRF/002 from Curtiss-Wright is a six-channel voltage-to-voltage transformer for variable frequency supplies from 200 Hz to 900 Hz in a rugged housing, which is designed for use with the KAD/ADC/008.
+The ACC/TRF/002 has a primary-to-secondary-turns ratio of 20.9:1.
+This means that a $115V{rms}$ input to the ACC/TRF/002 produces a $5.5V{rms}$ output.
 This is fed directly to the voltage channel input of the KAD/ADC/008.